ljb26675/CoffeeShop/README.md

 In order to run tests navigate to the backend folder and import this postman collection:
 `starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`

-You will need to right click on the manager and barista folders -> edit, to update their jwt to the one you get when you login to the app.
-They expire after some time.
+The manager and barista folders are set up to contain a valid jwt token for testing.

 ## API Reference